 If you have no rust, but you want to remove gunk build-up in the knurl (like chalk, dust, skin, etc) in an effort to prevent potential rust, you have a few options.

 First you can just brush the knurl out with a firm nylon brush.
 Nylon isn’t abrasive enough to displace the chromium oxide layer, but it will get rid of the majority of the gunk.
-A few select bar companies like Eleiko provide you with a nylon brush when you purchase a bar, but this is rare.
+A few select bar companies provide you with a nylon brush when you purchase a bar, but this is rare.
 Rogue Fitness sells a bar cleaning kit that contains a nylon brush for about $10, but you can probably find one for less in the cleaning section of just about any store.

 If you need a deeper cleaning than a dry brushing, try mixing a mild dish detergent with tap water and use that with your nylon brush.
 Most stainless steel cleaning guides that I found online suggest using a micro-fiber tower, but because of the sharp knurling that’s not going to be very effective.